Updated on: 8/19/2021

-But claimants often are surprised at the conclusion of their claim that they must pay back the money that the insurance company provided to cover the medical expenses in the first place.
+But accident victims are often surprised to learn that should they receive an insurance settlement for an accident, they usually must pay back some or all of the money that insurance companies provided to cover the medical expenses in the first place.

-In some cases, insurance will cover the costs of medical treatment and other expenses and that’s all there is to it.
-But if a claimant receives a third-party settlement or verdict award through the representation of an attorney, the company who paid for the victim’s expenses in the first place is expected to be reimbursed for those costs.
+In some cases, health insurance will cover the costs of medical treatment and other expenses and that’s all there is to it.
+But if a claimant receives a third-party settlement or verdict award through the representation of an attorney, the company who paid for the victim’s expenses in the first place is expected to be reimbursed for those costs to some extent.

 It’s really all about liability and which party should be held financially responsible for the damages that resulted from an accident.
 In a typical car accident, the insurance company of the at-fault driver who causes property damage and/or personal injury to another person or party is expected to cover those damages to the extent of the insurance policy.